 Here’s a list of what they pay for:

-- NHS: helps fund healthcare services, including hospitals, GPs, and treatments.
+- NHS: helps fund healthcare services, including hospitals, GPs, treatments, and community health programs.

 - Maternity allowance: support for those who don’t qualify for statutory maternity pay.

-- Jobseeker’s Allowance (JSA): helps unemployed people while they look for work.
+- Jobseeker’s Allowance (JSA): helps to support those looking for work.

 - Employment and support allowance (ESA): financial help for those unable to work due to illness or disability.